 Sota Sapphire was in its time the only high-end turntable produced in America and, thanks to excellent sales results, has inspired many to begin construction and production.

-Partly owned by Kirin and Donna Bodinet, today SOTA (State Of The Art) is a respectable producer of not only turntables but also record cleaners, dealing with service, repairs, upgrades, modification and sale of parts and accessories related to reproduction of the records.
-The design team, apart from the above, consists from: David Fletcher, an electronics designer and analogue reproduction physics consultant, Jack Shafton and John Gilmore.
+Partly owned by Kirin and Donna Bodinet, today SOTA (State Of The Art) is a respectable producer of not only turntables but also record cleaners, dealing with service, repairs, upgrades, modification, and sale of parts and accessories related to reproduction of the records.
+The design team, apart from the above, consists of David Fletcher, an electronics designer and analog reproduction physics consultant, Jack Shafton and John Gilmore.
 Everyone was involved in the design of Comet, Moonbeam, Millenia’s turntable and both models of record cleaners.
 Today’s products with their quality continue the tradition, and thanks to post-marketing and maintenance, the number of satisfied customers is growing.

 Today, when the turntables and vinyl records are coming back, in the case of Sota we can not talk about returning to the scene but about taking the place that belongs to Sota all the time – at the top.

 Thanks to the new material, turntable manufacturers are fighting vibration by choosing and combining the material, and less often with suspended sub-chassis.
 The Comet housing is made from a thick piece of composite shining finishing and even better interior vibration damping.
 Such a housing, with the help of three feet, which is made of a sticky absorbent polymer, is resistant to the effect of vibration from the environment.
 Asynchronous 24-pole motor over a rubber strap drives a hard-shell sub-platter with a sharp focusing direction.
-On top of that it comes a black platter made with sandwich technique.
-Sandwich of a a sub platter and the platter are two layers of plexiglass between which is a layer of high density polymers with high absorbent abilities.
-The bearing cup is made of a material called Turcit, self-extinguishing polymer teflon impregnated.
+On top of that, it comes to a black platter made with sandwich technique.
+Sandwich of a sub-platter and the platter are two layers of plexiglass between which is a layer of high-density polymers with high absorbent abilities.
+The bearing cup is made of a material called Turcit, self-extinguishing polymer Teflon impregnated.